HyPolDev/Project-2_TV/README.md

 ## 🎓 Special Thanks

 - To **Geekshubs Academy** for the trust and encouragement to develop this first project (1/12 i suppose).
-- To **Spruce Gabriela** for the Snake code source that was adapted: [Repository](https://github.com/SpruceGabriela/snake-the-game)
+- To **Spruce Gabriela** for the Snake code source that was adapted for this project: [Repository](https://github.com/SpruceGabriela/snake-the-game)

 ## 📄 Add Ons - Bugs and Dreams

 Project finished on a polishing state, it is posible to find bugs, probably with the snake game:
+- Major bug I havent been able to solve: Volume display lights only apear in local versions of the project, not in GitHub Pages.
+Till this date i havent figured out why.
-- JS needs to be refactorized, the design is fully functional but not optimized
+- JS needs to be refactorized, the design is fully functional but not optimized:
-    - SnakeGame is always on and just z-indexed up or down
+    - SnakeGame is always on and just visibility changed.
-    - Clear screan should have its own function
+    - "Clear screan" should have its own function.
-- JS also may be splited in two different scripts
+- JS also may be splited in two different scripts.
 - Pxs were used as size unit, due to my incompetence.
-Won't happen again
+Won't happen again.
 <br>
 I'm no graphic designer to this date however I still belive the styling of this TV can be perfected with minimal changes, and I encourarge you to perform them.